sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 By assigning proper values to $$n$$, $$a_i$$, and $d_i$$, this readily solves all the above problems at once!<sup><a href="#footnote2" id="ref2">2</a></sup>

-# Another Tale of Two Paths: The AM-GM Journey
+# Another Tale of Two Paths - The AM-GM Journey

-Let us start from a bit similar, but different optimization problem:
+Let us start from a bit similar, but different optimization problem

 $$
 \begin{align}